 Highest Rank: Pvt.

 Private Smith’s fifteen months in the military appear to have been fairly benign.
 No wounds, serious injuries or illness, beyond a brief bout of diarrhea, were reported.
-Even so, in later years when applying for a disability pension from the U.S. Government based on his civil war soldiering, George pointed to loss of teeth as early as 1864 (likely from scurvy) and to chronic rheumatism affecting his back muscles and the rear of his left knee.
+Even so, in later years when applying for a disability pension from the U.S. Government based on his days of Civil War soldiering, George pointed to loss of teeth as early as 1864 (likely from scurvy) and to chronic rheumatism affecting his back muscles and the rear of his left knee.
 A pension was granted.
 At death George was receiving a $50 per month stipend.